Home Majors Curriculum and Instruction

-Curriculum and Instruction Degree
+Curriculum and Instruction

 Students study how educational programs are designed, implemented, evaluated, and improved across various grade levels and subject areas.
 Graduates typically pursue careers as curriculum developers, instructional coordinators, education consultants, and academic department leaders.
 This major is popular at the graduate level for experienced teachers looking to move into leadership and curriculum design roles.

-What Curriculum and Instruction Graduates Do
+What Curriculum and Instruction graduates do

 With a degree in curriculum and instruction, you’ll move beyond a single classroom to shape education on a larger scale.
 As an instructional coordinator, you’ll be the architect of learning for a school or an entire district.
 Your days will involve observing teachers to provide feedback, analyzing student test data to find areas for improvement, and selecting the textbooks and digital tools that teachers use.
 Alternatively, you could become a postsecondary teacher at a college, preparing the next generation of educators by teaching courses on child development and instructional theory.